 Interview with Deena Kaye Rose - Part 2

 Deena: For the last time, I went to the hotel where I had been staying, put on my makeup, slipped on my favorite pencil skirt and flowered top, and then, choosing a few pieces of my favorite jewelry, I checked out and headed north into a new life of exciting uncertainty.
-As I drove out of Nashville for the last time, I thought, I came here with everything I needed to be packed in my car and $800.
-I am leaving with everything I need to be packed in my car and $1000.
+As I drove out of Nashville for the last time, I thought, I came here with everything I needed packed in my car and $800.
+I am leaving with everything I need packed in my car and $1,000.
 So in 30 years, I have made $200!

-Deena: At some time or other I have seen great transladies that were inspirational and who I admired tremendously.
+Deena: At some time or other I have seen great transladies who were inspirational and whom I admired tremendously.
 Certainly, Christine Jorgensen had my great respect.
-April Ashley, Renee Richards, all of the ladies who transitioned without being intimidated by the “what-will-people-think” mindset.
+April Ashley, Renée Richards, all of the ladies who transitioned without being intimidated by the “what-will-people-think” mindset.
 The footprints of their high heels are certainly ahead of me on the path that I travel.

 Onstage at a college in Seattle, WA.

-And Caitlyn often gets such a bad rap from our own community.
-How can we profess the principle of living an authentic life and then when Ms. Jenner does just that, we attack her for being rich, having white privilege, being unaware of perpetual trans attitudes, and knowing Kanye West?
-Come on, it has been less than a year since she took the “Pink Plunge” into the Transgender world.
+Deena: Caitlyn often gets such a bad rap from our own community.
+How can we profess the principle of living an authentic life and then, when Ms. Jenner does just that, attack her for being rich, having white privilege, being unaware of perpetual trans attitudes, and knowing Kanye West?
+Come on, it has been less than a year since she took the “Pink Plunge” into the transgender world.
 Give the lady a break.
 She has not set herself up as the spokeswoman for us all; the media has been mostly responsible for promoting that.
 She is trying to learn what a 65-year-old cis woman has spent a lifetime learning.
-She is learning what most of us have had secret nights and dozens of years to absorb and in just a few months.
+She is learning what most of us have had secret nights and dozens of years to absorb, and in just a few months.

-Her public metamorphosis has certainly raised the level of the discussion of Gender Variance.
+Deena: Her public metamorphosis has certainly raised the level of the discussion of gender variance.
 Now we all can say we have known someone who was male-born before she came out as transgender.
-So if there is a transgender woman who does not want to stand by Caitlyn, move out of the way so that I CAN!
+So if there is a transgender woman who does not want to stand by Caitlyn, move out of the way so that I can!
 She is my sister.

 Backstage in Nashville before Transition.

-Now there are very few persons to whom I have reached out and given them the information about my changes who have chosen NOT to respond to me.
+Deena: Now there are very few persons to whom I have reached out and given the information about my changes who have chosen not to respond to me.
 In fact, to date, there are only two people who knew me before and have not returned an answer to my letters.
 I suppose that says more about them than it does about me.

-Deena: Well, I have heard so many TransPeople say that all Trans movie roles should be played by Transgender actors.
-As a person who has been in show Biz for many decades, I can tell you, one must hire the RIGHT actor, not just an actor who has lived a similar story.
-Using that reasoning, all of the murders portrayed in film should be played by artists who have actually KILLED someone.
+Deena: Well, I have heard so many trans people say that all trans movie roles should be played by transgender actors.
+As a person who has been in show business for many decades, I can tell you, one must hire the right actor, not just an actor who has lived a similar story.
+Using that reasoning, all of the murders portrayed in film should be played by artists who have actually killed someone.

 Deena: Gender Justice is a wonderful organization here in Nevada.